 The unified voice for Maine’s community behavioral health treatment providers.

 Alliance for Addiction and Mental Health Services, Maine (AAMHS or the Alliance) is a statewide membership association for community behavioral health organizations that provide multi-level services, programming and coordinated leadership to ensure that Mainers have full access to the continuum of recovery-oriented systems of care for mental illness and substance use disorder – from prevention through treatment and into peer recovery support.

 We are a non-profit 501c(6) membership organization.
 The Alliance is governed by its membership through its Board of Directors.

-The Alliance represents its members in advancing prevention, treatment and recovery-oriented systems of care for mental and substance use disorder through advocacy, leadership, and professional development.
+The Alliance represents its members in advancing prevention, treatment and recovery-oriented systems of care for mental illness and substance use disorder through advocacy, leadership, and professional development.